dontolon/fed_tree_gpu/README.md

 FedTree is a modular and easy-to-extend prototype for **federated learning (FL)** experiments.
 It supports multiple aggregation algorithms, centralized baselines, and datasets like **CIFAR-100** and **iNaturalist**.
-The codebase is designed for clarity and reproducibility — ideal for both research and teaching.

 ---